A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Introduction

 Our human-centered approach in this work consists of two phases (formative discussions and model exploration) to facilitate discussions about: (\textbf{RQ1}) How do key stakeholders imagine using text-to-CT Scan GenAI for medical education, training, and practice? and (\textbf{RQ2}) What technical and domain challenges emerge from stakeholders' needs and workflows for medical text-to-CT Scan GenAI?
 To address these questions, we engaged with a total of eight radiologists, four trainees, and two medical students.
 We will refer to this group as key stakeholders throughout the paper.

-Our formative discussions included six radiologists and one senior trainee, and they took place at the end of the quantitative evaluation of the model in the user study conducted in~\cite{xu2024medsyn}.
+Our formative discussions included six radiologists and one senior trainee, and they took place at the end of the quantitative evaluation of the model in the study conducted by~\cite{xu2024medsyn}.
 These discussions focused on capturing stakeholders' ideas on how the model might be applied in practice (\textbf{RQ1}).
-This informed the focus of tasks we gave participants during the second phase (model exploration), broadened our network for recruiting additional participants, and informed the selection of participant demographics.
-For the second phase, we recruited two medical students, three radiology trainees, and four radiologists (including two from the formative discussions) to prompt and evaluate the model outputs in a semi-structured interview format.
-Participants interacted with the model through an open-source medical imaging interface (created by~\citet{ohif_viewer}) that we integrated the text-to-CT Scan model into for easy prompting and output review.
+This informed the type of tasks we gave participants during the second phase (model exploration), broadened our network for recruiting additional participants, and informed the selection of participant demographics.
+For the second phase, we recruited two medical students, three radiology trainees, and four radiologists (including two from the formative discussions) to prompt and evaluate the model in a semi-structured interview format.
+To facilitate easy prompting and output review, participants interacted with the model through a plugin that we developed for an existing open-source medical imaging interface (created by~\citet{ohif_viewer}).
 By interacting with the model, participants imagined scenarios of how it can address real needs and challenges faced throughout radiology workflows (\textbf{RQ1}).
 The exploratory prompting activity also shed light on the technical challenges and potential domain-specific risks that researchers should consider when developing medical T2I models (\textbf{RQ2}).